hphelion/documentation/glossary.md

 :    HP's cloud computing platform, designed to provision and manage large networks of virtual machines.

 ###[Cloud Compute Unit (CCU)](https://community.hpcloud.com/search/knowledge/CCU) ### {#CloudCompute}
-:    An HP Cloud Compute Unit (CCU) is a unit of CPU capacity that describes the amount of compute power that a virtual core has available to it.
+:    An HP Helion Cloud Compute Unit (CCU) is a unit of CPU capacity that describes the amount of compute power that a virtual core has available to it.
 Thus 6.5 CCUs are roughly equivalent to the minimum power of one logical core (a hardware hyper-thread) of an Intel® 2012 Xeon® 2.60 GHz CPU.

 ###[CodePlex](https://community.hpcloud.com/search/knowledge/CodePlex) ### {#CodePlex}
 :    An open source project-hosting web site maintained by MicroSoft.